medavox/distribackup/docs/Design Document.md

 I've been working all along under the (unwritten) assumption that my network will be resistant to attack and takedown requests, ie there's no central "hub" (as defined below) without which the network fails.

+Changes will not be grouped into discrete updates which are pushed to files in one go;
+changes to files will appear as they are downloaded.

+This per-file updating as opposed to per-group updating would affect groups of structured files, such as a website or a collection of java source files, but it matters little to the files in our intended use case.

 However making an easy photo/video sharing ad backup solution doesn't require this robustness.

 How do we reconcile these two viewpoints acceptably -- ie without compromising the goals of either?